24 Different Types of Bees in Michigan

 11. Golden Northern Bumble Bee

 The Golden Northern Bumble Bee (Bombus fervidus) is a species of bumble bee found in Michigan.
-It is one of the most common types of bees in Michigan, and its presence is essential for pollinating many native flowers and plants.
+It is one of the most common bees in Michigan, and its presence is essential for pollinating many native flowers and plants.

 The Golden Northern Bumble Bee has a distinctive black and yellow striped color pattern and can grow up to 1.5 inches long.